-On January 20, 2018, Turkey launched "Operation Olive Branch", a military operation in Syria's northern Afrin district along the Turkish-Syrian border to neutralize terrorist elements.
-"Operation Olive Branch" aims to clear the region of armed forces aligned with the PKK, including the PYD and YPG that control the territory and who threaten the Republic's national security and civilians in the region.
+On January 20, 2018, Turkey launched "Operation Olive Branch", a military operation to neutralize terrorist elements in Syria's northern Afrin district along the Turkish-Syrian border.
+"Operation Olive Branch" aims to clear the region of armed forces aligned with the Kurdistan Workers' Party ("PKK"), including the Democratic Union Party ("PYD") and People's Protection Units ("YPG"), that control the territory and who threaten the Republic's national security and civilians in the region.
 According to statements released by the Turkish Presidency and the Turkish Armed Forces, Operation Olive Branch is based on the Republic's right to self-defense under international law, as outlined in Article 51 of the UN Charter and the relevant UN Security Council resolutions 1373(2001), 1624(2005), 2170(2014) and 2178(2014) and has been carried out with full respect of Syria's territorial integrity.
 The current phase of the operation is focused on ensuring security and stability (de-mining, establishing order, local governance and security, facilitating the return of internally displaced persons ("IDPs") and refugees originally from Afrin) based on the principle of "local ownership".
 On October 9, 2019, the Turkish Armed Forces, together with the Syrian National Army, launched "Operation Peace Spring" against the PKK/YPG and DAESH terrorists in northern Syria.
 Turkey has paused Operation Peace Spring after the agreement reached with the U.S. on October 17, 2019.
 On October 22, 2019, Turkey and Russia agreed on a memorandum of understanding in terms of combatting terror, ensuring Syria's territorial integrity and political unity, and facilitating the return of refugees.
 For additional information, see "Recent Developments and Overview - Foreign Policy and International Relations".
 The continuation of the conflict in Syria and/or its further deterioration could have a material negative impact on the Turkish economy.
 Regional conflicts, terrorist attacks and the threat of future terrorism have had and could continue to have a material adverse effect on Turkey's capital markets, the level of tourism, foreign investment, exports and other elements of the Turkish economy.
 The escalation of political instability in the Middle East could also be a destabilizing factor for Turkey and the region as a whole.
 The Republic's drilling activities in the Eastern Mediterranean may lead to political reactions from the littoral states and other international bodies, such as the European Union, and adversely affect the Republic's economic and financial indicators.
+In addition, any further possible regional issue to be emerged in the future may adversely affect the Republic's economy if such issues lead to any conflict between the Republic and any relevant regional and international parties.
+Any further possible major conflicts to be emerged in the relations of the Republic with other countries, may also negatively affect the economic and financial indications.
 For additional information, see "Recent Developments and Overview - Foreign Policy and International Relations".